navis-org/navis/docs/publications.md

     <i>Connectomics Analysis Reveals First-, Second-, and Third-Order Thermosensory and Hygrosensory Neurons in the Adult Drosophila Brain.</i> Marin EC, Büld L, Theiss M, Sarkissian T, Roberts RJV, Turnbull R, Tamimi IFM, Pleijzier MW, Laursen WJ, Drummond N, Schlegel P, Bates AS, Li F, Landgraf M, Costa M, Bock DD, Garrity PA, Jefferis GSXE, Curr Biol.
 (2020); doi: <a href="url">https://doi.org/10.1016/j.cub.2020.06.028</a>
     </li>
 </ol>

+[^1]: Some of these papers will have used {{ navis }} indirectly - e.g. through [pymaid](https://github.com/navis-org/pymaid) or [fafbseg](https://github.com/navis-org/fafbseg-py).

+[^2]: Searching for occurrences of "navis" in the literature is surprisingly difficult.
+The only search that returns reasonable results is that of bioRxiv, which is why the list is dominated by preprints.